simonewebdesign/simonewebdesign/source/about/index.markdown

 Simonewebdesign.it is my personal web site in which I blog about web programming since 2010.
 I changed its face a bunch of times: initially it was a portfolio site running in Flash (!), then a one page HTML5 static site, and finally a WordPress blog, until I decided to switch to OctoPress.

-That's why it's so fast: because all pages are actually static HTML/CSS pages (with some JavaScript as well, of course), and it's hosted on [Heroku](https://www.heroku.com/).
+That's why it's so fast: there is no database.
+All pages are actually static HTML/CSS pages (with some JavaScript as well, of course), and it's hosted on [Heroku](https://www.heroku.com/).

 Last but not least, it's open source.
 All the source code is hosted on [GitHub](https://github.com/simonewebdesign/simonewebdesign), so yes, you can read it, copy it, fork it... whatever.
 Feel free to do anything you want, as long as you enjoy it.